HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-6 Digital and Video.md

 #### RTTY (RadioTeletype)

 RTTY is the granddaddy of digital modes, dating back to the 1930s.
-Think of it as a radio-based typewriter.
+It's pretty much a radio-based typewriter.
 It's still popular in contests and among some news agencies.

 #### PACTOR